 Gender Studies is an interdisciplinary area of study that draws its courses from across the university.
 All Lang students can take designated courses in Gender Studies to supplement their major course of study.
-Those who take six courses (two introductory, three intermediate to advanced, and one senior capstone course) guided by a Gender Studies adviser can obtain a document attesting to their completion of a minor in Gender Studies—see the Gender Studies Program Requirements Worksheet (PDF).
+Students can pursue Gender Studies as a minor or a guided area of study (Liberal Arts majors).

-- distinctions of public and private
+- Distinctions between public and private

-- distribution of wealth and patterns of labor
+- Distribution of wealth and patterns of labor

-- understanding of sexuality and the body
+- Understanding of sexuality and the body

-- definitions of sickness and health
+- Definitions of sickness and health

-- norms for public life and the state
+- Norms for public life and the state

-- the production of knowledge itself
+- The production of knowledge itself

-Watch footage from the spring 2010 Gender Studies Conference No Longer in Exile: The Legacy and Future of Gender Studies at The New School.
+Watch footage from the spring 2010 Gender Studies conference No Longer in Exile: The Legacy and Future of Gender Studies at The New School.